Updated: Jul 15

 Ever heard of the Pavlovian dog theory?
 Well, for the sake of remaining loyal to our mascot we illustrated the behavioral phenomenon with a ferocious feline instead ...
 Warning!
-Please DO NOT try this on your next African safari excursion, you'll risk becoming lion's food!
+Please DO NOT try this at home, you'll risk becoming lion's food!

 Classical conditioning, also known as respondent conditioning is the theory of learning by association.
 In super technical terms, it's the repeated presentation of a neutral stimulus with an unconditioned stimuli (something that is naturally motivating in nature, i.e. sex, food, & water) in order to create a conditioned response.
 In other words, the fork alone can develop the power to make the lions salivate after repeatedly being presented with the fish.
 The food itself is considered a primary reinforcer, or a stimulus that naturally elicits a pleasant response.
 Hand in hand with founding father, B.F.
 Skinner's, theory on operant conditioning which implies that behaviors followed by positive consequences are more likely to occur in the future than behaviors followed by negative consequences.
 Paired together, the theories of operant and respondent conditioning allow us to form a better understanding of how negative habits, trauma responses, and emotional withdrawal can make a headway into our lives.